cloudlatex-team/cloudlatex-cli-plugin/README.md

 # Cloud LaTeX CLI

-＊CLI interface is under development.
-Check [VSCode CloudLaTeX Extension](https://github.com/cloudlatex-team/cloudlatex-vscode-extension/tree/master) if you are a VSCode user.
+**CLI interface is under development.
+Check [VSCode CloudLaTeX Extension](https://github.com/cloudlatex-team/cloudlatex-vscode-extension/tree/master) if you are a VSCode user.**

 *** Write locally and compile on cloud service.